 Sanitizing - We have a sanitizer in our kitchen which sanitizes all the dishes after washing them and it additionally takes most of our toys.
 The infants and toddler toys are sanitized with great frequency.
 Preschool toys are sanitized on a regular basis.
 The sanitizing machine was something that our director felt was really necessary and we love it.
 It makes the procedure so much easier, efficient and effective.
 It also provides peace of mind as the machine measures the detergent and increases the temperature of the water further so as to ensure maximum sanitization.
 The product we use to sanitize the tables, cots, counters, shelves, chairs and other equipment is measured in our maintenance room.

-Handwashing - In addition to having hand soap throughout the center, we also have hand sanitizer.
+Handwashing - In addition to having hand soap throughout the center, we also have hand sanitizer for the adults.
 This enables us to increase our chances at combating the spread of germs and lets us focus on the children as much as possible.
 We are constantly teaching and reminding the children of the importance of handwashing as well as the steps to do it right.

 Monitoring Illness - we keep very close tabs on any trends with regards to illness.
 Each classroom has log books that the teachers utilize for notes throughout each day.
 The log sheets were designed by our program to have spaces for us to document physical notations on the children as they arrive (i.e. appears lethargic, not themselves, etc.), to note parent feedback from previous evening, to log any children's absences due to illness and type of illness, to log any children needing to leave due to illness, symptoms, parent notification and notes upon return to program.
 We also monitor patterns in staff illness, substitutes and parents if any of these adults choose to share the details.
 We call public health to report any patterns that are prevalent.